 Subaru Outback owners dealing with battery drain problems are frustrated with Subaru because it has never been upfront about the issue or offered a recall to fix the problem.

 Occasionally the company offers a replacement of the battery, but the underlying problem has seemingly still not been addressed.
 Subaru continues to dismiss any allegations that there is anything wrong with the Subaru Outback models, despite thousands of accounts from drivers who have experienced the battery issue.

-The lawsuit argues that 2016-2022 Outback owners constantly need to jump-start their depleted batteries and keep charging them to ensure that their vehicles are running.
+The lawsuit argues that 2016-2022 Subaru owners constantly need to jump-start their depleted batteries and keep charging them to ensure that their vehicles are running.

 Moreover, according to the lawsuit, drivers have been forced them to seek alternate transportation, buy jumper cables, and spend their money on battery chargers.

-The class action claims that even when the car manufacturer replaces these car batteries under warranty, they experience the same drain issues as the original batteries.
-Rightfully so, drivers claim that the manufacturer had a responsibility to inform them of the issues with the battery prior to the purchase.
+The class action claimed that even when the car manufacturer replaces these car batteries under warranty, they experience the same drain issues as the original batteries.
+Rightfully so, drivers claimed that the manufacturer had a responsibility to inform them of the issues with the battery prior to the purchase.

 Instead of admitting that there is a battery drain problem with its Subaru Outback vehicles, Subaru chose to file a motion to dismiss the class-action suits.

 In its request to dismiss the lawsuit, Subaru stated that prevailing law demands that the claims be dismissed for lack of subject matter jurisdiction or for the failure to establish a clear case.

 It further pointed out that four plaintiffs, including Dalen and Tomasian from the aforementioned cases, had willingly dropped their complaints since the filing of the consolidated class-action lawsuit.